 Start With Why Review

-Simon’s TED talk made me question a lot of things, and is one of the many bits and pieces that got me started on the path I am on today – towards freedom and work I’m passionate about.
+Simon’s TED talk made me question a lot of things.
+It’s one of the many bits and pieces that got me started on the path I am on today – towards freedom and work I’m passionate about.

 So first of all: go watch his talk – it’ll change your life or at least your perspective on it.